revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 ------

-11. Can you explain some security models in the S3 bucket?
+11.Can you explain some security models in the S3 bucket?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)